Exeter-Omics-Servers/omics-server-documentation/docs/basic_linux.md

 ## Help and man Pages

 Most, if not all, of the standard commands used on a linux system come with help in the form of a 'man' (manual) page.
-On slade there are over 2,500 man pages for standard programs and shell commands.
+On a common system there may be over 2,500 man pages for standard programs and shell commands.
 Add the pages for library calls, system commands and other types of information and the figure is closer to 14,000!
 However, despite the glut of information available, man pages also have a long standing reputation for being very terse and unintelligible for the novice user.
 In practice, they are a good source of information for the correct syntax to use for a command, and for command line options which can be used.
 Where they often fall short is in having a lack of usefully explained examples.
 See below on how to find the correct command to use from the thousands which are available.

 When viewed, the man page is displayed using 'less', described later in this guide. 'less' enables the user to scroll through the text one screen at a time